anirvanchowdhury/anirvanchowdhury.github.io/research.md

 	- Thomas E. Patterson Best Dissertation in Political Communication, APSA 2024
 	- Best Dissertation in Women, Gender, and Politics Research, APSA 2024

 One of the most remarkable developments in contemporary Indian politics is the explosion in women’s political participation.
 For example, between 2009 and 2014, 27% more women attended election rallies, party meetings, and canvassed on behalf of political parties.
-But paradoxically, this growth was most pronounced for women voting for the Bharatiya Janata Party (BJP), a right-wing religiously conservative party whose ideology of _Hindutva_ (Hindu-ness) assigns women to traditional gender roles within the household.
+But paradoxically, this growth was most pronounced for women voting for the Bharatiya Janata Party (BJP), a religiously conservative party whose ideology of _Hindutva_ (Hindu-ness) has historically propagated traditional gender roles.
 What explains the BJP’s success at engaging women in public spaces?

 For a sketch of the argument, research design, and evidence, please click [here](https://anirvanchowdhury.github.io/book/)!
 In case you want to know more, please e-mail me at anirvan.chowdhury[at]louisville[dot]edu!